-On January 17, 2013, the Company purchased a 100% interest in 6 claims located in the Skeena Mining Division of British Columbia for \$10,000 from a company that is managed by a director of the Company.
-The claims are collectively known as the Black Hills Property.
+The Company owns a 100% interest in the Black Hills property located in the Skeena Mining Division of British Columbia.
+In 2013, the Company purchased the Black Hills mineral claims for \$10,000 from a company that was managed by a former director of the Company.
+The Company staked additional contiguous claims at Black Hills at a cost of \$1,680 during the year ended August 31, 2018.